 Conflict of interest

 All authors are requested to disclose any actual or potential conflict of interest including any financial, personal or other relationships with other people or organizations within three years of beginning the submitted work that could inappropriately influence, or be perceived to influence, their work.
 Please download the COI form from ICMJE (link: http://www.icmje.org/conflicts-of-interest/).
-Each author should fill out that form and all the forms need to be submitted together or as separate files.
+Each author should fill out the form and all the forms need to be submitted together in a single PDF document.

 Please review the editorial policies here before submission:

 Concise and informative.
 Avoid abbreviations and formulae whenever possible.

 Present the authors' affiliation institutions (where the actual work was done) below the names and indicate all affiliations with a lower-case superscript number immediately after the author's name and in front of the appropriate institution.
 Provide the city and country of each affiliation.